 In the Old City, narrow streets with telltale Venetian arches lead to the Mayor’s House, originally a club for the local nobility, fronted by slender Juliette balconies.
 It was the Venetians who also built the first modern theatre in Greece, the Noble Theatre of Saint James of Corfu where Italian operas were performed for nobility for a century-and-a-half, as well as Spianada Square, the biggest central square in Greece.
 Walk across Spianada and you’ll arrive at a rotunda with 20 Ionic columns, a fancy cover for an underground cistern built in 1781.

 Although the Republic of Venice controlled most of the Greek islands in the western Aegean, it was Crete where they left their most important mark.
 The island’s star attraction is the ancient Minoan Palace of Knossos, just outside Heraklion, the main port, but after a visit to the spectacular ruins, take time to discover the city’s Venetian story.

 The Historical Museum of Crete relates the island’s tale from the Byzantine period to the Turkish, but the Venetians take center stage.
 There’s a model of the city just prior to the Ottoman takeover, Venetian gold jewelry, and two paintings by El Greco, the most famous biproduct of the Cretan Renaissance.
 Nearby, the recently restored 16th-century fortress Rocca al Mare offers an exhibit on the city’s history, while the Morosini Fountain in Lions Square is another relic of the Venetian era.

-The four lions supporting the cheerful fountain’s basin recall, once again, St. Mark’s in Venice itself.
-And when we return to La Serenissima we can dig with newfound wonder into the saga of the republic.
+The four lions supporting the cheerful fountain’s basin recall, once again, St. Mark’s in Venice.
+When we return to La Serenissima, we can dig with newfound wonder into the saga of the republic.